jckantor/nbpages/README.md

 ## Initial Setup

-This package assumes you have created a github repository containing one or more Jupyter notebooks (*.ipynb) in a subdirectory named `notebooks`.
+This package assumes you have created a public github repository containing one or more Jupyter notebooks (*.ipynb) in a subdirectory named `notebooks`.
 The initial setup is performed with the command

     nbpages --setup